"The attack on Leonid Volkov demonstrates the logic of terror that the Kremlin spreads throughout the world" - ArcticToday

 Last winter, Martynov and Volkov visited the newsroom of Barents Observer in Kirkenes.

-Volkov, an outspoken Putin critic, said in a video interview with the Russian edition of the Barents Observer that Putin alone started the war and has no will at all to stop it.
+Leonid Volkov, an outspoken Putin critic and long-time ally of Aleksei Navalny, said in a video interview with the Russian edition of the Barents Observer that Putin alone started the war against Ukraine and has no will at all to stop it.

 “He [Putin] believes that he will be lucky, he believes that he will endure, that Russia’s demographic resources, practically inexhaustible from his cynical bell tower, will help him endure and ultimately win,” Leonid Volkov said.